 Sometimes they have music – well, it’s just a noise to me, a horrible noise.
 It’s hard to focus on what you’re doing with so much noise.
 I daren’t take the aids out in case someone speaks to me.

 A mate of mine has Ménière’s Disease and he gets these balance problems as well as a hearing loss.
 He says he can’t go in a supermarket because all the bright lights, loud sounds and rows and rows of shelves set his balance off.
 Anything in parallel lines sets him off – wallpaper, railway lines, you name it.

 And of course when you’re out shopping everyone’s a stranger.
 It’s easier at work than in the supermarket.
 Everyone knows me there.
 I’m used to them, I’ve worked with them for years and I can lipread most of them easily.
 The one person I can’t lipread well has a beard but he’s a good bloke and he trims it away from his mouth to make it easier for me and will write anything down for me if I can’t get it.

 In the supermarket, the members of staff are all strangers.
 I’ve tried to get to know the people on the tills but they employ a lot of people and a have huge turnover of staff and I’m lucky if I see the same person twice – let alone get to know them well enough to lipread.

 Then the money!
 Do you know how difficult it is to lipread an amount of money?
-Well try looking in the mirror.
+Well, try looking in the mirror.
 Say thirteen.
-Right.
 Now say thirty.
 See what I mean?
 Could you see the difference?
 No?
-Neither can I – and my lipreading is pretty good I can tell you.
+Neither can I – and my lipreading is pretty good.
 I’ve taken to wearing a badge when I go shopping.
 It says ‘Lipreader – please speak clearly’ on it so that the people on the tills won’t think I’m stupid when I make mistakes.’